 Sleep Apnea Therapy – Grand Island, NE

-If you’ve constantly been feeling exhaustion throughout the day or if you keep getting complaints about your loud snoring, you may need to be checked for sleep apnea.
+If you’ve constantly been feeling exhaustion throughout the day, or if you keep getting complaints about your loud snoring, you may need to be checked for sleep apnea.
 This disorder causes you to stop breathing multiple times during the night, and if left untreated, you might suffer from life-threatening heart problems and other serious health issues.
-At Stec Cosmetic and Family Dentistry, we can diagnose your symptoms and provide an oral appliance that can help you get a healthy, restful sleep.
+At Stec & Stines Cosmetic and Family Dentistry, we can diagnose your symptoms and provide an oral appliance that can help you get healthy, restful sleep.

 What You Need to Know About Sleep Apnea